Questions to ask

 Know your adviser

 Ask questions about the adviser.
 Is the adviser licensed?
+Whether he is independent and the reason?
 What experience and qualifications does he have?
 What products and services does he offer?
 Will the adviser offer you an ongoing service after the initial sale of a product?
 What remuneration (e.g. commission, rebate) will your adviser receive from selling you the product?
 Shop around before deciding what is best for you.

 Consider the financial plan

 Does your adviser provide the advice in writing?
 If not, request one.
 Read it carefully and keep a copy for reference.
 Ask why the advice is suitable for you, given your circumstances and whether the financial plan meets your investment objectives.

 Also, ask these questions:

 - Are prospectuses, offering circulars, product key facts statements and other documents relevant to the investment products available?